 - Consider setting up a guest network at home for your IoT devices, separate from the main network for your computer and phone.
 Be sure to regularly check to see which devices are connected to your WiFi.

-- Periodically (at least annually), check for updates to the software on all of your IoT devices and if you don’t know how, ask for help from a friend, relative or paid professional.
+- Periodically (at least every six months), check for updates to the software on all of your IoT devices and if you don’t know how, ask for help from a friend, relative or paid professional.

 As always, it’s important to ensure that you download and maintain security software for your home computers and stay on top of updates to the operating systems on your computer and phone too.
 With the number of IoT devices installed worldwide predicted to be more than 20 billion by next year, protecting your information and devices from hackers is a good use of the time you saved not having to vacuum or hand-write that grocery list.